ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Returns

+  * Grant
+    * ID - as passed into the grant validate request
+    * expires - when the grant ID will expire from the system
   * List of namespace URLs previously granted to the grant ID (if any, and only those from the list requested to be validated)
     * namespace URL